Cantera/cantera/doc/sphinx/yaml/general.rst

 Sections
 --------

-The top level of a Cantera `YAML <https://yaml.org/spec/1.2/spec.html#Introduction>`_ input file is a mapping which defines different input file sections.
-Each section consists of a list of mappings which define objects of the same type, e.g. reactions, species, phases, or elements.
+The top level of a Cantera `YAML <https://yaml.org/spec/1.2/spec.html#Introduction>`__ input file is a mapping that defines different input file sections.
+Each section consists of a list of mappings that define objects of the same type, e.g., reactions, species, phases, or elements.
 The ``phases`` section of an input file contains all of the phase definitions.
 Multiple sections containing reaction, species, or element definitions can be used.
 The specific names ``reactions``, ``species``, and ``elements`` are used as defaults when looking